nanreh/thrift_struct_refs/README.md

 ```

 In the `bad` case, the generated `Parent.java` class:
-* has incorrect metadata about its `Child` field.
+* Has incorrect metadata about its `Child` field.
 It is not correctly reported as `StructMetaData` but instead appears as `FieldValueMetaData` (This is how I noticed this issue: the `StructMetaData`--and the Java classname it provides--is important for a project I'm working on).
 * A call to `Child.validate()` has disappeared.